Best laptop brands

 Choosing the best brand of laptop

 It's important to remember that any brand which scores two stars or fewer for reliability in our table is incapable of receiving a Best Buy award for its laptops - no matter how good those laptops may be.
-They're simply too unreliable to recommend whole-heartedly.
+They're simply too unreliable to recommend without reservation.

-See which ones most impressed our testers by checking out our laptop reviews.
+See which models most impressed our testers by checking out our laptop reviews.